emily-tsai11/DeepNTuples/README.md

 ```

-Installation CMSSW 10.6.0 patch2 with new track timing variables
+Installation CMSSW 10.6.0 patch2 with new track timing variables, use this setip for PV3D+timing
 ============
 ```
 cmsrel CMSSW_10_6_0_patch2